SkelpyCoin/skp-snapshot/README.md

 # skp-snapshot
-A bash script to automate backups for KAPU blockchain v0.3
+A bash script to automate backups for Skelpy blockchain v0.3

 ##Requisites